 What is quantum key distribution (QKD)?

 Quantum key distribution (QKD) is a secure communication method for exchanging encryption keys only known between shared parties.
-It uses properties found in quantum physics to exchange cryptographic keys in such a way that is provable and guarantees security.
+It uses properties found in quantum physics to exchange cryptographic keys in a provable and secure way.

 QKD enables two parties to produce and share a key that is used to encrypt and decrypt messages.
 Specifically, QKD is the method of distributing the key between parties.

-Key distribution on a conventional scale relies on public key cyphers that use complicated mathematical calculations requiring a prohibitive amount of processing power to break.
-The viability of public key ciphers, however, faces several issues, such as the constant implementation of new strategies used to attack these systems, weak random number generators and general advances in computing power.
+Key distribution on a conventional scale relies on public key ciphers, which use complicated mathematical calculations and require a prohibitive amount of processing power to break.
+The viability of public key ciphers, however, faces several issues, such as the constant implementation of new strategies to attack these systems, weak random number generators and general advances in computing power.
 In addition, quantum computing will render most of today's public key encryption strategies unsafe.

-There are many different types of QKD, but two main categories are prepare-and-measure protocols and entanglement-based protocols.
+There are many different types of QKD, but the two main categories are prepare-and-measure protocols and entanglement-based protocols:

 - Prepare-and-measure protocols focus on measuring unknown quantum states.
-They can be used to detect eavesdropping, as well as how much data was potentially intercepted.
+They can be used to detect eavesdropping and determine the amount of data that was potentially intercepted.

-- Entanglement-based protocols focus around quantum states in which two objects are linked together, forming a combined quantum state.
-The concept of entanglement means that measurement of one object thereby affects the other.
-If an eavesdropper accesses a previously trusted node and changes something, the other involved parties will know.
+- Entanglement-based protocols focus on quantum states in which two objects are linked together, forming a combined quantum state.
+The concept of entanglement means that the measurement of one object thereby affects the other.
+If an eavesdropper accesses a previously trusted node and changes something, the other involved parties know.

 - DV-QKD encodes quantum information in variables using a photon detector to measure quantum states.
 An example of a DV-QKD protocol is the BB84 protocol.